 This game is based on the book “Zoom” by Istvan Banyai.
 Each page in the book is a zoomed-in aspect of another page.
 Each team member gets a laminated page from the book and they have to arrange the pages in the right order.
 To do this, they have to talk to each other and discover who has the missing pieces.

 Check out the more detailed instructions here.

 Game #5: The Lifeboat Game

 This game is about making difficult moral decisions as a team and reaching a consensus.
 The team gets a list of 14 people who are on a sinking ship in the middle of the ocean.
 There is one lifeboat which can rescue only 8 people.
-The team has to decide who will it be in 15 minutes.
+The team has to decide together who is worth rescuing and they have only 15 minutes.

 The people on the list are morally ambiguous and there is no right choice.
 For example, who is worth more: Billy, a a 16 year old boy who steals, or Tom, a 41 year old war hero who hears voices?
 Expect a lot of discussion on ethics and strong opinions.